We do not recommend towing a caravan that is heavier than 1340 kg kg with this Dacia.

 Weight

 The motor preformance of the Dacia is in general just sufficient.
-But the weight of the Caravan with a User Payload (110 kg in the caravan and 200 kg in the car including passengers), is quite heavy.
+But the weight of the Caravan with a normally distributed User Payload (200 kg in the caravan and 200 kg in the car including passengers), is quite heavy.
 Proper and careful loading is essential and don't drive too fast.
 Remember to load your caravan correctly, insuring that the noseweight of the caravan is sufficient and the weight is distributed properly!

 Flat roads